-Agile software development is a set of methods that result in fast and frequent delivery of value to your customers.
+Agile software development is a set of practices that result in frequent delivery of value to your customers and faster feedback to inform future iterations.
 Agile software development is used to promote well-planned, small iterations by highly collaborative, cross-functional teams.

-Agile methodologies provide an alternative to sequential development and long release cycles traditionally associated with Waterfall.
-Agile helps complete numerous small projects as an iterative and incremental approach.
-In contrast, Waterfall divides a project into phases with a sequential and linear approach.
+Agile methodologies provide an alternative to sequential development and long release cycles traditionally associated with waterfall.
+Agile helps teams complete numerous small projects with an iterative and incremental approach, incorporating testing and feedback throughout iterations.
+In contrast, waterfall divides a project into phases with a sequential, linear approach.

-Agile and DevOps are both software development methodologies based on how quickly software can be developed.
-The main difference between these two terms is that DevOps is a practice of bringing development and operations teams together as one.
-In contrast, Agile is an iterative approach emphasizing collaboration and small rapid releases.
+Agile and DevOps are both software development methods based on how quickly software can be developed.
+Agile is an iterative approach emphasizing collaboration and small rapid releases, whereas DevOps is a practice of bringing development and operations teams together as one.

-Adopting Agile provides a variety of benefits, including greater transparency from the stakeholders to the team producing the work, greater predictability, flexibility ,and a strong focus on quality.
+Adopting agile provides a variety of benefits, including greater transparency from everyone involved, greater predictability, flexibility ,and a strong focus on quality.